tofke/btcimn/README.md

 Stable and cheap VPS hosts here : https://www.scaleway.com/

 My BTCi address if this helped you and you consider a donation : B5riAb43z9i3CEVYBK9vjwN1nRF6UsJoze
-<p>(FYI, i don't have enough collateral to run my own BTCi masternode, but i have a few smaller ones)

 ## This guide is meant for setting up a "hot/cold" setup with Windows & Linux.